dmytrokh/scheduler/README.md

 # scheduler
-Simple scheduler on AngularJS with store data in localStorage
+Simple scheduler written in javascript using AngularJS with store data in localStorage

 ## Install